pamandrejko/fabric/docs/source/build_network.rst

 such we need to install the chaincode on every peer that will execute and endorse our transactions, and then instantiate the chaincode on the channel.

-First, install the sample Go, Node.js or Java chaincode onto one of the four peer nodes.
+First, install the sample Go, Node.js or Java chaincode onto a peer0 node in Org1.
 These commands place the specified source code flavor onto our peer's filesystem.

 .. note:: You can only install one version of the source code per chaincode name
           and version.
 The source code exists on the peer's file system in the